-DEFINITIONS Assessment A task which students are required to submit for grading as part of the total marks obtained for a unit.
+DEFINITIONS Assessment Task The systematic process of gathering evidence and making informed judgments about the degree to which students have achieved the intended learning outcomes of a course or unit.
 Assessment System A coordinated set of documented policies and procedures (including assessment materials and tools) that ensure assessments are consistent and are based on the Principles of Assessment.
 Grade The final result which describes the student's result derived from the combined marks for the assessed assessment tasks for a unit.
 Mark The final result expressed as a percentage which a student receives for the combined assessment tasks for a unit.
 SCEI-HE Southern Cross Education Institute (Higher Education)